 CRM 330 Juvenile Justice (3 hrs.) required

-And the choice of a CRM elective (3 hrs.) for a total of 12 hours for this semester.
+And the choice of a (for a total of 12 hours for this semester) CRM elective (3 hrs.) for a total of 12 hours for this semester.

 The second semester may include:

-CRM 345 Quantitative Analysis for Criminology and Criminal Justice (3 hrs.) required
+CRM 340 Research Methods: Criminology and Criminal Justice (3 hrs.) required